Green bean succotash recipes

 Very soon it will be Spring in the Northern hemisphere.
 That means it's time to order seed, in this instance your favourite corn and pole-beans.

-Here is South Africa, we are now reaping our summer vegetables.
-Hickory King mealies and Witsa pole-beans are my favourite.
+Here in South Africa we are now reaping our summer vegetables.
+Hickory King mealies and Witsa pole-beans are my favourites.
 Sweet corn is fine, of course.

 1. Four fresh ears of corn; remove the green-husks.